MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 * To undock the simulation panel from the emulator window, click the button at the bottom of the panel or press F9 on your keyboard.
 Closing the window or pressing F9 again returns the window to the emulator.
 * The simulation control panel can be launched as a separate application, allowing you to connect to and control the HoloLens 2 Emulator, a HoloLens 2 device, or Windows Mixed Reality simulation by running PerceptionSimulationInput.exe from %ProgramFiles(x86)%\Windows Kits\10\Microsoft XDE\10.0.18362.0\.

-### Account Tab
+### Account tab

 The Account tab lets you configure the emulator to sign-in with a Microsoft Account.
 This is useful for testing APIs that require the user to be signed in with an account.
 Toggling this option requires that you completely close and restart the HoloLens Emulator for the setting to take effect.
 If this option is enabled, subsequent launches of the emulator will ask you to sign-in, just like a user would the first time HoloLens is started.
 To enter your credentials using your PC's keyboard, first turn off Use keyboard for simulation in the Simulation Control Panel or press F4 on your keyboard to toggle the keyboard setting on or off.

-### Optional Settings Tab
+### Optional settings tab

-The Optional Settings tab displays a control to enable or disable hardware accelerated graphics.
+The Optional settings tab displays a control to enable or disable hardware accelerated graphics.
 Hardware accelerated graphics are used by default if supported by your PC's graphics adapter drive.
 If your graphics adapter's driver does not support GPU-PV, this option will not be visible.

-### Diagnostics Tab
+### Diagnostics tab

 The Diagnostics tab shows the emulator's IP address in the form of a link to Windows Device Portal along with the status of the virtual GPU.

-### Network Tab
+### Network tab

 The Network tab shows the network adapter details for the emulator as well as network adapter details for the host machine.
 Note that for the HoloLens 2 Emulator, this tab will only appear when running the emulator on the Windows 10 May 2019 Update or newer.